mustafaghayyur/DotzFramework/README.md

 3) Open up router/jsonn.txt and modify the settings there as needed.

+4) Be sure to copy over the .htaccess to your app's root folder!

 # json.txt Settings

 - appURL: your full http:// url for the app.